-If you have uneven teeth and want to have the issue corrected but you also need some of your teeth repaired, you may be wondering if you can address both issues at the same time.
-As with many dental issues, the answer depends largely on what precisely needs done.
-Learning about your options will help you understand the proposed timetable of your treatment and make you feel more confident in the process.
+If you have uneven teeth and want to have the issue corrected but you also need some of your teeth repairing, you may be wondering if you can address both issues at the same time.
+As with many dental issues, the answer depends largely on what precisely needs doing.
+Learning about your options will help you understand the proposed timetable for your treatment and make you feel more confident in the process.

 What Orthodontics Can Do for You

 Orthodontics is also known as dentofacial orthopedics because it is a field of dental specialization that addresses malpositioning of the teeth and jaws.
 An orthodontist uses braces, retainers, Invisalign and other dental appliances to realign your jaws and teeth, resulting in easier chewing and a better aesthetic outcome.
 In some cases, surgery may be necessary to correct severe issues.

 This is an important distinction that, once understood, will make your treatment plan clearer.
 A dentist has graduated from a dental college and usually focuses on treating decay and dental disease.
 An orthodontist has attended even more schooling after graduation and has made orthodontics their focus.

 In other words, all orthodontists were dentists first, but not all dentists go on to become orthodontists.
 Some orthodontists choose to treat all dental issues, while others focus solely on orthodontics.
 If your orthodontist also offers repair work, rest assured that he or she is perfectly qualified to handle both general dentistry and orthodontics.